opentypejs/opentype.js/README.md

 ##### `Path.draw(ctx)`
 Draw the path on the given 2D context.
 This uses the `fill`, `stroke` and `strokeWidth` properties of the `Path` object.
 * `ctx`: The drawing context.

+##### `Path.getBoundingBox()`
+Calculate the minimum bounding box for the given path.
+Returns an `opentype.BoundingBox` object that contains x1/y1/x2/y2.
+If the path is empty (e.g. a space character), all coordinates will be zero.

 ##### `Path.toPathData(decimalPlaces)`
 Convert the Path to a string of path data instructions.